paulcadman/the-little-typer/topics/proof/classical.md

 | t | f | f     |
 | f | t | f     |
 | f | f | t     |

+## Tautology and Contradiction

+A statement is called _tautology_ if it is true whatever truth values are subsituted for the symbols it contains.

+Examples:

+1. P ∨ (¬P)
+2. P ∧ (Q ∨ R) ⇒ (P ∧ Q) ∨ (P ∧ R)

+A statement is called a _contradiction_ if it is false whatever truth values are substituted for the symbols it contains.

+Examples:

+1. P ∧ (¬P)
+2. ¬P where P is a tautology